elastic/apm-pipeline-library/vars/README.md

 NOTE: This particular implementation requires to checkout with the step gitCheckout

 ## isInstalled
-Whether the given tool is installed and available.
+Whether the given tools is installed and available.

 ```
   // if docker is installed, the validation uses docker --version